José Antonio Fortea: Publications

 Father Fortea’s most famous publication is Summa Daemoniaca.
 That book is a treatise of demonology and an exorcist’s manual.
 The book analyzes the world of demons, the final damnation state of the soul, the inter-relationship of the fallen angels among themselves and with respect to angels, human beings and God.
 The book’s second part deals with the different related demonic phenomena: how to discern if someone’s possessed, how to conduct an exorcism, the poltergeist phenomenon in haunted houses, as well as some other strange and unusual phenomena.
 That book ends with an analysis about evil itself.
 The “reflections” at the end of the book constitute the most philosophical part of the treaty.

 The book Exorcistica is a supplemental publication of Summa Daemoniaca.
 It is as extensive as the book it supplements: this second treaty embraces with a deeper understanding the topics discussed in the first book.
-The book, Anneliese Michelle, a Case of Possession, analyzes the case of a possessed German girl who died in 1976.
+The book, titled Anneliese Michel, a Case of Possession, analyzes the case of a German girl who died in 1976 after undergoing a number of exorcisms.
 In A Mysterious God, the question about charismatic gifts is analyzed as well.

 Fr.
 Fortea has been prolific in regards to exploring the literature field.
 In fact, he wrote a novel series regarding the book of Apocalipse called “Decalogia or Saga of Apocalipse” which is a cycle of ten novels about the end of the world, explained over and over again from a series of different perspectives.

 The following is a complete list of his publications classified by genres:

 Decalogia or Saga of the Apocalipse: